Fall, Spring, Academic Year

 You can find more information about the housing options at Kent on the university's Accommodation page.

 You will make the final arrangements for your accommodation at Kent directly with their international office prior to departure.
 You may be required to pay for some or all of your accommodation costs before you arrive in Canterbury.

 Student housing in the UK tends to resemble the style of Mayflower Residence hall, with 4-6 students sharing a 'flat' with common kitchen and bathroom facilities and individual rooms, however variations to this style do occur.
 Meals can be cooked in the flat, or purchased at cafeterias.

-Students will need to make their own travel arrangements to get to their program site- UI Study Abroad will not arrange a group flight to your study abroad destination.
+Students make their own travel arrangements with advice from UI Study Abroad- UI Study Abroad will not arrange a group flight to your study abroad destination.